MicrosoftDocs/memdocs/memdocs/intune/fundamentals/filters-device-properties.md

 # Device properties, operators, and rule editing when creating filters in Microsoft Endpoint Manager

 When you create an app policy, compliance policy, or configuration profile, you assign the policy to users or devices.
 When you assign the policy, you can also use filters.
-For example, you can assign policies to Windows 10 devices running a specific OS version.
-For more information, see [Use filters when assigning your apps, policies, and profiles](filters.md).
+For more information on this feature, see [Use filters when assigning your apps, policies, and profiles](filters.md).

 When you create a filter, you enter the device properties to use in your filter.
 For example, in your filter, enter the device manufacturer so the policy only applies to Microsoft devices.
 For iOS/iPadOS devices, in your filter, you can apply your policies to only rooted devices.